 The Emergency Response Team can be deployed for any situation that requires a police response that likely could result in serious injury and/or death to citizens, officers, or suspects.
-The ERT team was deployed a total of eight times in 2015.
+The ERT team was deployed a total of three times in 2016.

 Lt.
-Mickey Hucks is the Team Commander.
+Mickey Hucks is the Emergency response Team Commander.
 Under the direction of the Chief, the Team Commander is responsible for the overall operation, direction, and administration of the Emergency Response Team.
 When the ERT is deployed, he is the liaison between the Chief of Police and the Team, and carries out all orders of the Chief.
-Lt.
-Chad Farrington is the Team Leader.
+Sergeant Noah Aljets is the Team Leader.
 Under the direction of the Team Commander, he is responsible for the training and immediate supervision of the team, and for its deployment at the scene of a critical incident.